Claude API vs GPT-5 API: The Exact Token Volume Where One Saves You More Money (2026)

 What is the cheapest way to use Claude API in production?

-Use Claude Haiku 4.5 ($1/$5 per MTok) for simple queries, route complex tasks to Sonnet 4.6, enable prompt caching for any system prompt that repeats across requests, and use the Batch API (50% discount) for non-real-time workloads.
-This combination can reduce your effective cost at 10M tokens/month to well under $20.
-Also: always set explicit max_tokens limits — Claude generates longer outputs by default and that verbosity adds up.
+Use Claude Haiku 4.5 ($0.25/$1.25 per MTok) for simple queries, route complex tasks to Sonnet 4.6, enable prompt caching for any system prompt that repeats across requests, and use the Batch API (50% discount) for non-real-time workloads.
+Always set explicit max_tokens limits — Claude generates longer outputs by default.
+This combination can reduce your effective cost at 10M tokens/month to well under $10.
+Also: Haiku 4.5 pricing was recently revised downward — double-check any cost estimates from articles published before March 2026.

 Can I use both Claude and GPT-5 in the same application?

 Yes, and for high-volume production applications it's often the optimal architecture.
 A common pattern: use GPT-5 Nano or GPT-5 Mini for classification and routing (cheapest, fast), Claude Sonnet for writing-heavy and nuanced generation tasks, and reserve Claude Opus or GPT-5.4 only for the most complex reasoning work.
-This tiered approach typically delivers the best cost-quality outcome at any scale above 20M tokens/month.
+However, with Haiku 4.5 repricing, a Claude-only tiered stack (Haiku + Sonnet) is now competitive without the complexity of managing two providers.

 📚 Sources & External References:

-Anthropic Official API Pricing — platform.claude.com · OpenAI Official API Pricing — openai.com · GPT-5.2 Model Docs — OpenAI Developer Platform
+Anthropic Official API Pricing — platform.claude.com · OpenAI Official API Pricing — openai.com · Anthropic removes long-context surcharge — The New Stack, March 14 2026

 All pricing figures verified from official documentation — March 2026.
 Verify current rates before production decisions.